matheusdallrosa/voronoi-diagram-construction/README.md

 Usage example at: fortune_points/example0.cpp

 # Additively Weighted Voronoi diagram
-On this variant of the diagram every site has a non-negative weighted associated.
+On this variant of the diagram every site has a non-negative weight associated.
 The distance between a site P and a point Q on the plane is given by: euclidean_distance(P,Q) + Pw, where Pw is the weight of P.